cwcromwell/docs/GitTutorial.md

 ## 4. Make or choose a local folder and clone the repo

+Fork the Repo (Click the Fork button in the upper right hand corner.
+Now you have a copy of the repo in your collection.)
+If you need more help, use the GitHub docs: https://help.github.com/articles/fork-a-repo/

 The HTTPS method is recommended for first-timers.
 Example: